Rangers vs. Mets Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Andrew Heaney (9-6) will make his 26th start of the season.
+- The Rangers will hand the ball to Dane Dunning (9-6) for his 21st start of the season.

-- He has earned a quality start seven times in 25 starts this season.
+- He has earned a quality start 10 times in 20 starts this season.

-- Heaney has 17 starts of five or more innings this season in 25 chances.
-He averages 4.9 innings per outing.
+- Dunning has started 20 games this season, and he's lasted five or more innings 18 times.
+He averages 4.9 innings per appearance.

-- He has seven appearances this season with zero earned runs allowed out of his 25 chances this season.
+- He has finished seven appearances without allowing an earned run in 28 chances this season.

 |Opponent